Section 01

 Weeks 11+

-• Executive roundtable invitations to senior buyers.
+• Virtual Pendo Day invitations to senior buyers.

 • Custom ROI content for active opportunities.

-• Coordinated CS, AE, and marketing account touches.
+• Coordinated CS, AE, and marketing touches.

 • Goal: advance open opportunities to next stage.